UBC-Thunderbots/Software/docs/getting-started.md

         - None means the robots are receiving no commands
         - More info about Manual control below
         - `--interface=[interface_here]` corresponds to the `ifconfig` interfaces seen in the previous step
-            - For instance, a call to run the AI as blue on wifi could be: `./tbots.py run thunderscope_main --interface=wlp3s0 --run_blue --run_diagnostics`
+            - For instance, a call to run the AI as blue on WiFi could be: `./tbots.py run thunderscope_main --interface=wlp3s0 --run_blue --run_diagnostics`
             - The `--interface` flag is optional.
 If you do not include it, you can set the interface in the dynamic configuration widget.
 See above for how to set the interface in the dynamic configuration widget.
 3. Run only Diagnostics
     - To run just Diagnostics